FAQs

 You can call one of our offices, fill out and email our enquiry form or visit to make an appointment in person.
 At DS Family Law, we embrace all forms of technology and you can even do an initial consultation with one of our Family Lawyers via skype.

-For more information on what to expect from your first appointment with us, click here.
+Find out what to expect from your first appointment with us.